 This language entails the actions to warn the danger to keep the distance and includes:

 - Air snapping: the canine snaps right in the air to remind the threat.

-- Fast nip: the fast nip is the fast bite of the danger just to cause some bruise but no serious injury.
+- Quick nip: the quick nip is the sharp bite of the danger to cause some bruise but no serious injury.
 It is the last warning from the dog to back off.

 - Wagging tail: a wagging tail is not always the gesture of the happy canine.

-The relaxing gesture of the canine is the most obvious ones.
-The dog conveys this language through the relaxed and fluid body, slightly open mouth, and hanging tongue.
+The relaxing gesture of the canine is the most obvious one.
+The dog conveys this language through a relaxed and fluid body, slightly open mouth, and hanging tongue.
 Some of the other signs of comfortable body gestures are:

 - Minute freezes of the body during play.

 - Turning around and inviting you to rub the belly.
 It is part of dog trust and social interaction.